 Did you like this post or find it useful?
 If so, please support my blog:

 I would appreciate it very much if you would SHARE it with others or LIKE my Facebook page.
-Or click on one of the Amazon links before buying from Amazon – small commissions are really helpful!
+Or click on one of the Amazon links before buying from Amazon – small commissions are my only way to make a living!
 BEST OF ALL – just SUBSCRIBE to my blog.
 It makes you part of my community, and gets you free updates about new posts.
-Thanks in advance – reader support keeps me going and sometimes even pays for my razor blades!
+Thanks in advance – reader support is essential for my financial and emotional survival!